 This model offers very poor energy return at the heel.
 The soft FF BLAST PLUS ECO foam compresses easily but doesn't rebound with much force, making it feel sluggish during transitions.
 This dampened sensation is noticeable on heel strikes, especially over longer distances, where the lack of responsiveness can contribute to an overall flat ride.

-The forefoot energy return is even worse.
-The foam offers little to no bounce on toe-off, which can make the ride feel dull during midfoot or forefoot striking.
+The foam in the forefoot offers little to no bounce on toe-off, which can make the ride feel dull during midfoot or forefoot striking.
 While this setup works fine for relaxed paces, runners looking for pop will be underwhelmed.

-Heel cushioning is one of the standout features of the ASICS GEL-NIMBUS 27.
-With a thick, soft slab of foam, it offers excellent shock absorption and impact protection.
+Cushioning is one of the standout features of the ASICS GEL-NIMBUS 27, and the thick, soft slab of foam under the heel offers great shock absorption and impact protection.
 It's a noticeable improvement over the previous version and helps provide a smooth and protective landing, especially for heel strikers on longer runs.

-The forefoot cushioning is similarly impressive.
+The forefoot cushioning is excellent.
 There's plenty of foam up front, and it dampens the road well, giving the shoe a forgiving and plush feel on toe-off.
 This makes it a comfortable option for those who land more forward on the foot and want sustained protection.

 The heel of the shoe feels noticeably softer than the previous ASICS GEL-NIMBUS 26.
 This softness contributes to its smooth and cushioned ride, but it may feel unstable or overly squishy for runners who prefer a firmer rearfoot landing.